-TILOS is designed for the fast creation of linear schedules making use of predefined work packages in its library.
-On creating new activities, TILOS is analyzing location data (length) and can immediately set quantity, resource allocation, and duration.
+TILOS is designed for the fast creation of linear schedules making use of the linear scheduling method and predefined work packages in its library.
+On creating new activities, TILOS is analysing location data (length) and can immediately set quantity, resource allocation, and duration.
 The planning work is reduced to a minimum.

 5 different ways to create activities

-- Drawing on screen: The most natural way is to develop the plan graphically on the screen like you would do on paper.
+- Drawing on screen: The most natural way is to develop the plan graphically on the screen as you would do on paper.
 TILOS converts the lines into real-time and distance data.
-Changes in the dialog are converted directly to the drawing.
+Changes in the dialogue are converted directly to the drawing.

 - Activity list: Create first a list of work packages and edit the distance values manually or by sector list.
 They appear automatically in time distance view.
 The sector list is a table with predefined location areas, where work will be executed.

-- Bar chart: Draw activities directly in the bar chart, like you know from other applications.
+- Bar chart: Draw activities directly in the bar chart, as you know from other applications.

-- Import: Activity lists with links and resources can be imported to TILOS and viewed as a time distance diagram.
+- Import: Activity lists with links and resources can be imported to TILOS and viewed as a time chainage diagram.
 Missing information can be added later in TILOS.

-- Insert activity groups: Pre modeled activity groups, that are always performed in one sequence can be generated in one action (e.g. Trench opening – Pipe laying – Trench filling).
+- Insert activity groups: Pre-modelled activity groups, that are always performed in one sequence can be generated in one action (e.g. Trench opening – Pipe laying – Trench filling).

 3 different ways to create relationships

-- Link List: Get a good overview on the links structure by simply creating and editing them within a list.
+- Link List: Get a good overview of the links structure by simply creating and editing them within a list.